danoc/danoc/src/posts/2016-11-12-chrome-dev-summit-2016/index.md

 description: Key themes, random thoughts, and tidbits from the 2016 Chrome Dev Summit.
 date: '2016-11-12T00:00:00.000Z'
 path: /blog/chrome-dev-summit-2016/
+imageSrc: ./chrome-dev-summit-2016.jpg
+imageAlt: Photo from the 2016 Chrome Dev Summit
+is_featured: true
 ---

 ![Photo from the Chrome Dev Summit](./chrome-dev-summit-2016.jpg)